adamesalles/creditcardinterest/README.md

 That's pretty simple

 1st insert the Fixed Interest

 2nd insert the Interest per Parcels

 Shazam!
-It shows the interest for until 15 parcels.
+It shows the interest up to 15 parcels.